-Inspect the condenser coil, evaporator coil, and condensate drain pan at least once each year.
+Inspect the outdoor coil, indoor coil, and condensate drain pan at least once each year.
 The coils are easily cleaned when dry; therefore, inspect and clean the coils either before or after each cooling season.
 Remove all obstructions, including weeds and shrubs, that interfere with the airflow through the condenser coil.

 Straighten bent fins with a fin comb.
 If coated with dirt or lint, clean the coils with a vacuum cleaner, using the soft brush attachment.
 Be careful not to bend the fins.
-If coated with oil or grease, clean the coils with a mild detergent and water solution.
+If coated with oil or grease, clean the coils with a mild detergent-and-water solution.
 Rinse coils with clear water, using a garden hose.
 Be careful not to splash water on motors, insulation, wiring, or air filter(s).
-For best results, spray condenser coil fins from inside to outside the unit.
+For best results, spray outdoor coil fins from inside to outside the unit.
 On units with an outer and inner condenser coil, be sure to clean between the coils.
 Be sure to flush all dirt and debris from the unit base.

 Inspect the drain pan and condensate drain line when inspecting the coils.
 Clean the drain pan and condensate drain by removing all foreign matter from the pan.
-Flush the pan and drain trough with clear water.
+Flush the pan and drain tube with clear water.
 Do not splash water on the insulation, motor, wiring, or air filter(s).
-If the drain trough is restricted, clear it with a "plumbers snake" or similar probe device.
+If the drain tube is restricted, clear it with a "plumbers snake" or similar probe device.
+Ensure that the auxiliary drain port above the drain tube is also clear.